Mine Ercan: Early life

 Mine Ecan was born on November 26, 1987.
 She began playing wheelchair basketball by December 2006.
 She is a 4 point player in Guard position.

 Career

 Club

 Currently, Mine Ercan is playing in the Aydın ESK, the wheelchair basketball team of the sports club for disabled people in Aydın, western Turkey.
 With her national teammate Ebru Gökşen, the two are only female members of the men's team.
 Her team competes in the First League (TSB1L), the second division league of wheelchair basketball in Turkey.

-Im 2015, she won the first prize of the women's category, along with two teammates from the national team, Zümeyran Tekçe and Maşide Cesur, at the traditional "Wheelchair Streetball" tournament organized by the Bayrampaşa Municipality in Istanbul.
+In 2015, she won the first prize of the women's category, along with two teammates from the national team, Zümeyran Tekçe and Maşide Cesur, at the traditional "Wheelchair Streetball" tournament organized by the Bayrampaşa Municipality in Istanbul.
 She was named to the All-star team as the only woman among the male sportspeople at the 2017 International Wheelchair Basketball tournament held in Efeler, Aydın Province.